vicenteg/mapr-installerizer/README.md

 mapr-installerizer
 =========

-A role to install the MapR installer, the install MapR.
+A role to install the MapR installer, then install MapR.

 Requirements
 ------------